ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-25-rules-based-rules.md

 enough for that.
 Instead, I want to share a design pattern for writing and organizing rules.

-## Config-first design pattern
+## Another way to organize patterns

 One way to store patterns for the [SpanRuler](https://spacy.io/api/spanruler) or [EntityRuler](https://spacy.io/api/entityruler) is through the `patterns.jsonl` file.
-But if you find a JSONL file too unwieldy, then it's also possible **to store patterns in a Python object** and **reference them from a configuration file.** This approach makes your rules readable as you can annotate them however you wish.
+But if you find a JSONL file too unwieldy, then it's also possible **to store patterns in a Python object** then **include them in the configuration file.** This approach makes your rules readable as you can annotate them however you wish.

 > If you find a JSONL file too unwieldy, then it's also possible to store patterns
-> in a Python object and reference them from a configuration file.
+> in a Python object then include them in the configuration file.

-### Organizing patterns as Python objects
+### Store patterns in a Python object...

 Suppose we're extracting degree programs from some corpus.
 We start by creating a custom function that returns a set of rules as a list of dictionaries: